- Last weekend, heavyweights of the luxury watch industry gathered for the annual trade show

-But for the average consumer, investing in a quality watch can still be a daunting and surprisingly complicated business.
-There are a raft of considerations to balance before committing to a luxury timepiece, and so we spoke to three leading industry insiders on how to make an informed decision.
+(CNN)For the average consumer, investing in a quality watch can still be a daunting and surprisingly complicated business.
+There are a raft of considerations to balance before committing to a luxury timepiece, and so we spoke to three leading industry insiders on how to make an informed decision before blowing all your Christmas savings on that special someone.

 Classic stays in style